Salman Rahman

 Salman Rahman, Sheriff Issaka, Ashima Suvarna, Genglin Liu, James Shiffer, Jaeyoung Lee, Md Rizwan Parvez, Hamid Palangi, Shi Feng, Nanyun Peng, Yejin Choi, Julian Michael, Liwei Jiang, Saadia Gabriel

-arXiv preprint, 2025 PDF CODE
+NeurIPS, 2025 PDF CODE

 X-Teaming Framework